-The CMA also has an open investigation into excessive prices being charged for hydrocortisone tablets (Actavis and Concordia).
-This is consistent with a greater focus on excessive pricing in the pharmaceuticals sector among other European antitrust agencies (as well as the European Commission) and the CMA's identification of healthcare and public services as an antitrust enforcement priority.
+The CMA also has open investigations into excessive prices being charged for hydrocortisone tablets (Actavis) and Liothyronine tablets

+(Concordia).
+This is consistent with a greater focus on excessive pricing in the pharmaceuticals sector among other European antitrust agencies (as well as the European Commission) and the CMA's identification of healthcare and public services as an antitrust enforcement priority, though these cases may be delayed as a result of the Pfizer/Flynn appeal.